Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Simulation_Details.md

 6. A transformer health score is calculated.
 7. The corresponding risk level is determined.
 8. The operating status is displayed on the 16×2 I2C LCD.
-9. In normal conditions, the transformer remains in normal operating mode.
+9. Under normal conditions, the transformer remains in normal operating mode.
-10. When the risk level increases, warning/protection actions are activated.
+10. When the risk level increases, warning and preventive protection actions are activated.
 11. Under critical conditions:
     - Relay protection is activated.
     - Servo cooling is activated.
     - LED warning is activated.
     - Buzzer alarm is activated.
 12. The monitoring data is transmitted through Wi-Fi to Firebase.
-13. The SCADA web dashboard retrieves and displays the real-time transformer data.
+13. The SCADA web dashboard retrieves and displays the transformer monitoring data.
 14. The monitoring process continues continuously.

 ---